hlan-net/BluePills/docs/user-stories/PERSONAS.md

 **Primary (Matti):**
 - As Matti (regular medication taker), I want to see today's medications in a simple list, so I know exactly what to take
 - As Matti (regular medication taker), I want one-tap logging, so I can quickly mark medications as taken

+**Secondary (Jukka):**
+- As Jukka (infrequent medication user), I want to be notified when medications are about to expire, so I can replace them before I need them
+- As Jukka (infrequent medication user), I want to quickly find where I stored my allergy medication, so I can take it when symptoms start

 **Secondary (Liisa):**
 - As Liisa (health-conscious tracker), I want to see my adherence percentage over time, so I can track my consistency